UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 Assignment
 -----------

-You've already seen changing a single element of a list by assignment.
+Yo've already seen changing a single element of a list by assignment.

 Pretty much the same as "arrays" in most languages: